|why choose Chiralabs?|

 Optical Rotatory Dispersion & Polarimetry

 ORD and polarimetry are techniques for determining the optical activity of chiral molecules.
 They have been largely superseded by CD spectroscopy, but remain of use for comparison with historical and legacy data.
+However, ORD is particularly useful for compounds that have little or no UV or visible absorbing chromophores, such as carbohydrates.
+Polarimetry, although subject to confounding solvent effects and issues with impurities, remains a common measure of optical purity of compounds.

 Magnetic Circular Dichroism Spectroscopy